souvenchen/University-AGTA/README.md

-# Algorithmic Game Theory and Applications
+# Algorithmic Game Theory and its Applications

-This repository contains my coursework for the 5th Year [Algorithmic Game Theory and Applications](http://www.inf.ed.ac.uk/teaching/courses/agta/) course, taken in 2012/2013.
+This repository contains my coursework for the 5th Year [Algorithmic Game Theory and its Applications](http://www.inf.ed.ac.uk/teaching/courses/agta/) course, taken in 2012/2013.
 There were two pieces of coursework for the AGTA course, both containing sets of game theory problems to be solved.

 Coursework for other courses can be found in my main [University Coursework](https://github.com/stephenmcgruer/University) repository.